 Spot Fire Symposia

-The ferocious fire in 1882 ignited spot fires throughout the city, some reaching as far Woolloomooloo and Balmain.
-In the lead-up to barrangal dyara (skin and bones), a series of three Spot Fire Symposia was held to discuss the themes that emerged from the ashes of the historic fire.
-This series was developed in collaboration with academic Ross Gibson, Centenary Professor of Creative & Cultural Research at the University of Canberra, and took place at three cultural institutions with profound historic connections to the Garden Palace and International Exhibition: the State Library of New South Wales, the Art Gallery of New South Wales and the Australian Museum.
+The ferocious fire which destroyed the Garden Palace in 1882 ignited spot fires across Sydney, reaching as far as Woolloomooloo and Balmain.
+In the lead-up to barrangal dyara (skin and bones), a series of three events – the Spot Fire Symposia – was held to discuss themes that emerged from the ashes of the historic fire.
+The series was developed in collaboration with Ross Gibson, Centenary Professor of Creative & Cultural Research at the University of Canberra, and took place at three major cultural institutions with profound historic connections to the Sydney International Exhibition – the State Library of New South Wales, Art Gallery of New South Wales and Australian Museum.

 Image: Remains of the Garden Palace after the fire in 1882.
 Collection: Museum of Applied Arts and Sciences, Sydney.